Timothy-Flavin/halsarc/README.md

-# HALC-SAR Heterogeneous Agents Learning Communication for Search and Rescue
+# halsarc Heterogeneous Agents Learning Search and Rescue Communication
 A group of agents is called a department and this repo is a MARL experiment using pygame to train some agents

 ## Level Gen